L1-Penalized Quantile Regression in High-Dimensional Sparse Models: Main Results and Main Proofs

-From Corollaries \ref{Cor: l1-QR} and \ref{Cor: l1-QR other norms} we can conclude that in many interesting cases the rates of post-$\ell_1$-QR could be the same or faster than the rate of $\ell_1$-QR.
+hold with probability at least $1-\alpha-3\gamma-3p^{-A^2}-2\varepsilon$, provided that $s$ obeys the growth condition \end{theorem} This theorem describes the performance of post-$\ell_1$-QR.
+However, an inspection of the proof reveals that it can be applied to any post-model selection estimator.
+From Theorem \ref{Thm:MainTwoStep} we can conclude that in many interesting cases the rates of post-$\ell_1$-QR could be the same or faster than the rate of $\ell_1$-QR.
 Indeed, first consider the case where the model selection fails to contain the true model, i.e., $\sup_{u \in \mathcal{U}}1\{T_u \not\subseteq \widehat T_u\}=1$ with a non-negligible probability.
-If (a) $\widehat m \leq \widehat s \lesssim_p s$, (b) $\phi(\widehat m + s) \lesssim_p 1$, and (c) the constants $\uglyfh$ and $\widetilde \kappa_{\widehat m}^2$ are of the same order as $\underf$ and $\kappa_0\kappa_{m}$, respectively, then the rate of convergence of post-$\ell_1$-QR is the same as the rate of convergence of $\ell_1$-QR.
-Recall that Theorem \ref{Thm:Sparsity} provides sufficient conditions needed to achieve (a), which hold in Example 1.
-Recall also that in Example 1 (b) holds by concentration of measure and classical results in random matrix theory, as shown in \cite{Supplementary Materail}, and (c) holds by the calculations presented in Section 2.
+If (a) $\widehat m \leq \widehat s \lesssim_P s$, (b) $\phi(\widehat m + s) \lesssim_P 1$, and (c) the constants $\uglyfh$ and $\widetilde \kappa_{\widehat m}^2$ are of the same order as $\underf$ and $\kappa_0\kappa_{m}$, respectively, then the rate of convergence of post-$\ell_1$-QR is the same as the rate of convergence of $\ell_1$-QR.
+Recall that Theorem \ref{Thm:Sparsity} provides sufficient conditions needed to achieve (a), which hold in Design 1.
+Recall also that in Design 1, (b) holds by concentration of measure and classical results in random matrix theory, as shown in the Supplementary Material Appendix \ref{Supplementary Material}, and (c) holds by the calculations presented in Section 2.
 This verifies our claim regarding the performance of post-$\ell_1$-QR in the overview, Section 2.4.
 The intuition for this result is that even though $\ell_1$-QR misses true components, it does not miss very important ones, allowing post-$\ell_1$-QR still to perform well.
-Second, consider the case where the model selection succeeds in containing the true model, i.e. $\sup_{u \in \mathcal{U}}1\{T_u \not\subseteq \widehat T_u\}=0$ with probability approaching one, and that the number of unnecessary components obeys $\widehat m = o_p(s)$.
+Second, consider the case where the model selection succeeds in containing the true model, i.e., $\sup_{u \in \mathcal{U}}1\{T_u \not\subseteq \widehat T_u\}=0$ with probability approaching one, and that the number of unnecessary components obeys $\widehat m = o_P(s)$.
 In this case the rate of convergence of post-$\ell_1$-QR can be faster than the rate of convergence of $\ell_1$-QR.
 In the extreme case of perfect model selection, when $\widehat m = 0$ with a high probability, post-$\ell_1$-QR becomes the oracle estimator with a high probability.
-We refer the reader to Section \ref{Sec:Setting} for further discussion of this result, and note that this result could be of interest in other problems.
+We refer the reader to Section \ref{Sec:Setting} for further discussion, and note that this result could be of interest in other problems.